 Google Tag Manager is a completely different tool used only for storing and managing third-party code.
 There are no reports or any way to do analysis in GTM.

 Google Analytics is used for actual reporting and analysis.
 All conversion tracking goals or filters are managed through Analytics.

-All reporting (conversion reports, custom segments, ecommerce sales, time on page, bounce rate, engagement reports, etc…) are done in Google Analytics.
+All reporting (conversion reports, custom segments, ecommerce sales, time on page, engagement reports, etc…) are done in Google Analytics.

 Once you get over the learning curve, what you can do in Google Tag Manager is pretty amazing.
 You can customize the data that is sent to Analytics.

 You can set up and track basic events like PDF downloads, outbound link clicks or button clicks.
 Or, complex enhanced ecommerce product and promotion tracking.